 PaleoTax/Graph is delivered as an independent programme which will be installed together with Hdb2Win in the Hdb2Win programme folder.
 As mentioned above, the functions of PaleoTax/Graph can be called from the interpreter of Hdb2Win from version 2.5 on.
 PaleoTax/Graph expect input files with the extension PGR in a plain text format (ASCII/ANSI).
 The input files are normally produced by Hdb2Win, but can be also produced by any other programme.
-The first lines of the files contain information about the data and the way how to be processed by PaleoTax/Graph.
+The first lines of the files contain information about the data and the way how to be processed by Paleo-Tax/Graph.

-From version 2.3 on, PaleoTax/Graph requires a screen resolution of at least 768x1024 pixel, and from version 2.5 on a minimum screen size of 900x1024 pixel is required.
+From version 2.5 on a minimum screen size of 900x1024 pixels is required.
 This is an important change compared to former versions.
 All versions of PaleoTax/Graph use the same file format.
 So you may work with an older programme version if you have got a smaller screen.
 On screens with a comparably high resolution, the programme may finish with error 3.
-This is because the operating system "pretends" a small screen.
+This is because the operating system "pretends" a smaller screen.
 You may fix this with a right-click on the programme; selecting Properties > Compatibility > Change high DPI settings.
-Mark the box labelled "Disable Display Scaling on High DPI Settings".
+Mark the check-box labeled "Disable Display Scaling on High DPI Settings".
+Alternatively: in the bottom box labeled "Disable Display Scaling on High DPI Settings", mark the check-box and select "Application".

 This manual describes only a part of the functions of PaleoTax/Graph.
 Check regularly not only for programme updates but also for updates of the manual.
 New versions of the programme and the documentation are released with new versions of Hdb2Win.
-Up to now, any new version of PaleoTax/Graph comes with a updated manual.
+Up to now, any new version of PaleoTax/Graph comes with an updated manual.